gooy/aurelia-compiler/README.md

 This function allows you to compose an existing element with a new instruction.

+It can be used to create View Models without a view (@noView) and then specify a view for it dynamically.

 Below as an example of one of it's use cases:

 ```markup
 <modal view="foundation-modal.html"></modal>
 ```

+The markup is just a modal custom element, but you can specify the `view` that will be used for it.
+The view is composed using an instruction that attaches itself to the existing VM.

 ```javascript
 import {bindable,noView} from 'aurelia-framework';